alexkisielewicz/quiz-game/README.md

 - [W3C Markup Validator](https://validator.w3.org/nu/) - validation service used.

 :x: index.html - first test found 1 error that refer to attribute "alt" used with anchor element.
 The issue was fixed by changing this attribute to "title".
-One warning refer to empty heading.
+One warning refers to empty heading.
 It was also found by WAVE accesibility tool - [click for description](#accessibility).
 Header is used as placeholder for font-awesome icon and manipulated by JavaScript.

 ![Validator 404 page](docs/validator_html_index_1.png)